How to Market a Service: 12 Service Marketing Tips For 2024

 Your key service offering, the solution you provide that solves your customer’s needs.
 The attributes of your service on their own and in comparison to competing service providers should be included under the scope of this section and are the basis on which to build your service marketing strategy.

-These can include design, technology, UI/UX, perceived usefulness, securities, and so on.
+Services are more complex than physical products and can include design, technology, UI/UX, perceived usefulness, securities, and so on.

 Price is a key decision that will influence both customer acquisition and subsequent satisfaction.
 You will need to be aware of your target audience’s price sensitivity range (and what prices your competitors are offering).
 While the price is often taken as an indicator of quality in general, price perception is heightened when it comes to an intangible service.
 It’s like putting a price on happiness, where happiness is the result of the service you provide.